shishupal/TechnicalCommunityContent/Data/Azure DocumentDB/Session 2 - Hands On/readme.md

 1. Repeat this process to upload all of the files in this lab's "Resources/Products" folder to the Products collection.

 1. The next step is to validate the document uploads by querying one or more of the collections.
 Click **Query Explorer** in the menu on the left.
-Select **Orders** in the drop-down list of collections, and then click the **Run Query**.
+Select **Orders** in the drop-down list of collections, and then click the **Run Query** button.

 	> Although you won't use DocumentDB's rich query capabilities directly in this lab, be aware that DocumentDB supports a variation of the SQL query language for extracting information from JSON data.
-For more information, and plenty of examples, see https://docs.microsoft.com/en-us/azure/documentdb/documentdb-sql-query.
+For more information, and plenty of examples, see https://docs.microsoft.com/azure/documentdb/documentdb-sql-query.

     ![Querying the Orders collection](Images/open-query-explorer.png)